 The Education Committee provides advice to the Executive Committee on strategic planning for improvements in research.

 The Web Management Committee will be the authoritative body for all decisions made in relation to the College’s website governance and administration in-line with University policy.

-The Access and Equity Committee was formed to support the College in fostering inclusive access to education for students from underrepresented groups, and removing any limitations related to socioeconomic background, race, religion, gender or sexuality.
-Equally, the Committee will assist the College in promoting staff diversity, supporting women to advance their careers, recruiting and retaining indigenous staff, and creating an inclusive and safe work environment where all staff are treated with respect.
+The College Diversity and Inclusion Committee has been established to support the College in meeting its commitment to fostering inclusive access to education, promoting staff diversity, and creating an inclusive and safe work environment where all staff and students are treated with respect.

 Working Groups & Other

 The International Relationships Group plays a vital role in in the future of the College by seeking out new beneficial partnerships with strategically important international Universities.
 The IRC will also be responsible for the maintenance of existing partnerships.

 The Precinct Planning Group (PPG) is charged with leading the development and ongoing evolution of the CECS by 2020 Precinct Master Plan.

 The HDR Working Group is chaired by the Associate Dean (HDR) and deals with operational issues concerning Higher Degree Research students.